 Quintessence of British air-racing's Golden Age

-If the heyday of Britain’s air-racing scene can be evoked by a single aircraft, it is surely the Percival Mew Gull.
-It has a look that is quintessentially ‘of its time’.
-With an economy of line that simultaneously suggests competitive zeal and genteel elegance, it is a combination of rakishness and charm no modern design could dream of matching.
+If the heyday of British air-racing can be evoked by a single aeroplane, it is surely the Percival Mew Gull.
+It has a look that is quintessentially ‘of its time’ – with an economy of line that simultaneously suggests competitive zeal and genteel elegance.
+It is, to put it plainly, a combination of rakishness and charm no modern design could ever match.

 Predominantly of wooden construction and designed and built by Captain Edgar Percival, the type first flew in March 1934 and was produced specifically for racing and long-distance, high-speed touring.
 Slender, a single-seater, it offered no luxuries – only performance.
 A maximum speed of 265mph was claimed for a modified version.